riveted

 I feel pushed by duty.
 Not pulled by love.
 If honest, I am bored with God.'

 I want my heart to burn again!
-Yet I have no formula for fire.
+But I have no formula for fire.
+Wouldn't help anyway.
 I can build an altar.
 Offer my heart.
 But God must send the fire.
-Once he does, my part is to tend it.
-Or else it dies.
-To 'tend' is to ‘look after, watch, pay attention to.’
+I do believe He'll draw near if I draw near to Him.
+When he does, my part is to tend it or else it dies.
+To 'tend' is to ‘look after, pay attention to.’

 Picture